RuoyunLin/ruoyunlin.github.io/_posts/2021-08-11-covariate_shift.markdown

 - Need to have some knowledge of the target function
 - Need to identify if there is a covariate shift or not
 - Training the classifier is very time consuming for high-dimension dataset
-- Uncertain results: It is possible that using a modeling method that accounts for covariate shift may produce worse results than not doing it.
-It is recommended to use AB test to double-check.
+- Uncertain results: It is possible that using a model that corrects for covariate shift may produce worse results than using a standard model without the correction.

 ## Advanced topics